Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: and

-where $\Gamma^7 = i \Gamma^1 \cdots \Gamma^6$.
+where $\Gamma_7 = i \Gamma^1 \cdots \Gamma^6$.
 Note that $J_+^{AB}$ and $J_-^{AB}$ independently satisfy the Lorentz algebra \eq{lorentz-algebra} and commute each other, i.e., $[J_+^{AB}, J_-^{CD}] = 0$.
 They also satisfy the anti-commutation relation

-Because the chiral matrix $\Gamma^7$ is given by
+Because the chiral matrix $\Gamma_7$ is given by

-where $\mathbf{I}_4$ is a $4 \times 4$ identity matrix, the Weyl spinor representation of the generators in Eq. \eq{so6+gen} will be given by $4 \times 4$ matrices.
-We will use the following representation of Dirac matrices \cite{aru-fro}
+where $\mathbf{I}_4$ is the $4 \times 4$ identity matrix, the generators of the chiral spinor representation in Eq. \eq{so6+gen} are given by $4 \times 4$ matrices.
+Then the two independent chiral spinor representations of $Spin(6)$ are given by